-If your gums bleed frequently this is not normal and may be a sign of a more serious oral health condition.
-For many patients bleeding gums are a telling sign that they have developed gum disease.
+If your gums bleed frequently, this is abnormal and may indicate a more serious oral health condition.
+For many patients bleeding gums is a telling sign that they have developed gum disease.
 Gum disease or periodontal disease is a bacterial infection of the gums.

 Left untreated, bacteria can spread to the bloodstream causing oral and systemic health problems.
-Bleeding gums should be addressed by Knoxville, TN periodontist Dr. Robert Cain as soon as possible for a chance at a conservative treatment of gum disease.
+Knoxville, TN periodontist Dr. Robert Cain should address bleeding gums as soon as possible for a chance at a conservative treatment of gum disease.

 Treatment for Bleeding Gums